Brett-Tanner/Journal/2024/Mar_24.md

 ## March 2nd

+- [x] Give AMs a card with links to SM pages in their areas
+  - And give them permission to see them

+### Setsumeikai Calendar

+- [x] Style the desktop view event cards to ensure the full time is always visible
+- [x] If an online setsumeikai is selected, only show online as an option in the dropdown
+- [x] On the summary, show '自宅からオンラインで参加' for the venue rather than the school name

+### Materials

-- [] Define an ATTRIBUTES constant on each lesson type, use it in strong params on controllers/proposed changes controller anywhere else it might be useful
+- [x] Define an ATTRIBUTES constant on each lesson type, use it in strong params on controllers/
-  - Handy for tracking the attributes each lesson uses in the actual code rather than a lucidchart embedded in the wiki
+  - proposed changes controller anywhere else it might be useful
+  - up to exercises controller

+#### Teacher Interface

+- Match their profile to Louis' wireframe/Alex's designs
+  - [x] Add the day links
+  - [x] Grey out past days
+  - [x] Add contextual styles/text to subtitle if not on current day
+  - [x] Move current date to the main nav
+  - [x] Add contextual link back to current day
+    - If in a future week

+## March 5th

+### Materials

+- [] Style login page
 - [] Write a rake task or some kind of script that takes a version label and automatically:
   - Changes the tag on the docker image in dockerrun.aws.json
   - builds a new docker image with that tag